 What are the different types of voucher programs?

-Project Based Voucher is similar to the Section 8 Voucher in that participants will pay approximately 30% of their income toward rent and utilities however, with this program, the assistance is tied to a specific unit.
+Project Based Voucher is similar to the Housing Choice Voucher Program in that participants will pay approximately 30% of their income toward rent and utilities however, with this program, the assistance is tied to a specific unit.
 The units are located in affordable housing developments throughout Jackson County.

 Since 1997, HAJC has been awarded special purpose voucher types to serve non-elderly (under age 62) disabled individuals and families who are homeless, at risk of homelessness, or living in an institutional setting (NED).
 These NED vouchers enable non-elderly individuals or families with disabilities to access affordable housing on the private rental market by paying a rental subsidy to the landlord.
 Families with only a minor child with a disability are not eligible.